ex/Killa/README.md

 ### Build on Windows

-For Windows use the provided Visual Studio 2008 solution.
+For Windows use the provided Visual Studio 2019 Community solution.

 ### Build on Mac OSX